callnoah2/bingo_cards/doc/Plan.md

     *   e.g. things you learned, things that didn't go according to plan
 *   [ ] Tag the last commit in this phase `implemented`

+### Problems:
+I am getting an index error when I am trying to add the numbers to the card.
+I cannot figure it out.

 ## Phase 3: Testing and Debugging (tag name `tested`)
 *(30% of your effort)*